apache/carbondata/docs/faq.md

 create datamap ag1 on table gdp21 using 'preaggregate' as select cntry, sum(gdp) from gdp group by ctry;
 select cntry,sum(gdp) from gdp21,pop1 where cntry=ctry group by cntry;
 ```

+## Why all executors are returning success even after some of the query failed?
+The executor returns success for the following query event even after the query failed.
+This is because, in following cases, carbon do not retry in executor side but sends a signal to driver that this task is not completed.
+* Compaction query
+* Load query with Bad-Record